 Compact caravans can be an attractive choice for anyone who is looking for easier manoeuvring, without having to compromise on having showers, kitchens, lounges and, well, luxury.
 With an increasing amount of choice on the market, we’re here to help you find the best small caravan for your needs.

-Whether it’s from having a small tow car or limited storage, right now there’s a whole host of cool and tiny caravans for you to choose from – and these little numbers could probably even fit in your drive.
+Whether it’s from having one of the best small tow cars or limited storage, right now there’s a whole host of cool and tiny caravans for you to choose from – and these little numbers could probably even fit in your drive.

-At the Practical Caravan Awards 2025 have picked out the best small caravans on the market for the 2025 season, as well as sharing our favourite options from recent years, which you can look out for on the used market.
+At the Practical Caravan Awards 2026, we have picked out the best small caravans on the market for the 2026 season, as well as sharing our favourite options from recent years, which you can look out for on the used market.
+Unlike the best 2 berth caravans, which come with exactly that many sleeping spaces, the standout compact caravans can have two, three, or even four berths.

 The best small caravans